jina-ai/jina/docs/how-to/external-executor.md

 - `host`, the host address of the Executor
 - `port`, the port on which the Executor receives information

-Then, adding the Executor is a simple call to `Flow.add()` with the `external` argument set to True.
+Then, adding the Executor is a simple call to {meth}`~jina.Flow.add`  with the `external` argument set to True.
 This tells the Flow that it does not need to start the Executor itself.:

 ```python